An Introduction to Crystal Red Shrimp

 In order to ease the strain on your shrimp’s digestive systems, try to purchase the highest quality foods possible.

-Again you may provide your Crystal Red Shrimps dried foods.
+Again, you may provide your Crystal Red Shrimps dried foods.
 It is also a convenient choice.
 You can use algae wafers and sinking pellets.

 Your shrimps only require to be fed once a day.
 They don’t need much food because they are so small.
 These shrimps also spend the entire day scavenging for food.

 These shrimps are very sensitive creatures, so overfeeding might be an issue.
-Too much eating can cause major problems, however leftover food can release and decay pollutants too.
+Too much eating can cause major problems; however, leftover food can release and decay pollutants, too.

-You have to provide only a little amount of food that your shrimp can consume in a few hours.
+You have to provide only a small amount of food that your shrimp can consume in a few hours.
 If you notice any unconsumed food on the substrate, remove that food before it can decay.
 Using Vacuum gravel cleaners may help with it.

 Care